lightski/fruit_sale_crud/README.txt

 author: dan leitzke 06/30/2014

 @TODO
-  -use process.php to update database via prepared statements, fix the broken bit near the bottom -build some report functionality in totals.php -style the whole thing to look reasonable
+  -build some report functionality in totals.php -style the whole thing to look reasonable
   -deploy to server, protect with username/password